An accuracy-aware extension to LRP-based pruning for CNNs to prevent cascading accuracy degradation in data-scarce transfer learning: Experiments and Discussion

-We examined how changing the number of reference images affects the relationship between accuracy and pruning rate in VGG16.
-As shown in Fig. \ref{Fig:Acc_vs_pruning_rate_each_ref_num}, the proposed method preserves better accuracy with more reference images.
-Notably, even with only $10$ reference images, the proposed method outperforms existing methods that use $30$ images, particularly in the pruning rate range of $60\%$ to $90\%$.
-This indicates that the proposed method effectively retains filters necessary for classification, even with fewer reference images.
+\textbf{Varying the Number of Reference Images.} We examined how the accuracy--pruning rate relationship changes when varying the number of reference images in VGG16.
+As shown in Fig.~\ref{Fig:Acc_vs_pruning_rate_each_ref_num}, the method with the pruning control mechanism added (DPX-SD) maintains higher accuracy during pruning as the number of reference images increases.
+In the 60--90\% pruning range, even with only 10 reference images, the method with the pruning control mechanism added maintains higher accuracy than the baseline using 30 reference images.
+These results indicate that the proposed pruning control mechanism can effectively retain critical classification filters even with fewer reference images.

-We also analyzed the computation time by varying the number of reference images.
-Fig. \ref{Fig:Time_vs_pruning_rate_each_ref_num} plots the computation time required to reach each pruning rate for different pruning methods.
-Existing methods require only a few minutes, whereas the proposed method takes $1$ to $3$ hours.
-This is because existing methods prune at predetermined rates regardless of accuracy, while the proposed method dynamically re-explores pruning filters based on accuracy.
-As pruning progresses, it becomes more challenging to identify filters that can be pruned without affecting accuracy, increasing computation time.

-In the proposed method, it can be seen that the number of reference images and the calculation time are almost proportional.
-For example, at a pruning rate of $95\%$, it can be seen that increasing the number of reference images from $10$ to $20$ to $30$ increases the calculation time from approximately $1$ hour to $2$ hours to $3$ hours.
-This is thought to be because the FLOPs required for CNN inference are correlated with the size of the input data.